Chia-Network/chia-docs/docs/academy/academy-intro/academy-overview.md

 :::tip Question 3

-What is the chialisp puzzle for squaring a passed argument?
+What is the Chialisp puzzle for squaring a passed argument?

 :::